Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Solenoid Irrigation Valve typically has two wires for electrical connection.
+The solenoid irrigation valve typically has two wires for electrical connection.
 These wires are not polarized, meaning they can be connected in either orientation.

 Usage Instructions

-How to Use the Solenoid Irrigation Valve in a Circuit
+How to Use the Component in a Circuit

-Important Considerations
+Important Considerations and Best Practices

 • Orientation: Install the valve in the correct orientation as indicated by the flow direction arrow on the body.